Does daylight savings time affect pets?

-Daylight saving time has a similar impact on our furry friends — minus the cup of coffee!
-Pets usually adapt to the transition within a few days, but there are still steps you can take in advance to help your dog or cat calibrate to daylight saving time.
+Pets usually adapt to the Daylight Saving transition within a few days, but there are still steps you can take in advance to help your dog or cat calibrate to daylight-saving time.

 How daylight saving time affects dogs and cats

-Dogs and cats have a circadian rhythm or “body clock,” just like we do.
-But while humans have a “body clock,” we plan our actual daily schedule around external timekeeping.
-(That’s why we get out of bed when the alarm tells us to, whether our body agrees or not!)
+Dogs and cats have a circadian rhythm or “body clock,” like we do.
+But while humans have a “body clock,” we plan our daily schedule around external timekeeping.

 For our pets, their internal “body clock” is the only one they have.
-They don’t know or care that your alarm says 5:00 instead of 6:00 — but they do notice the change in their daily routine
+They don’t know or care that your alarm says 5:00 instead of 6:00, but they notice the change in their daily routine.

 “When humans change the clocks for daylight saving, to suit our preferred working environment, from an animal’s point of view we are suddenly behaving oddly.
 To the animals, it is inexplicable that suddenly dinner is an hour later or earlier than expected.”

 At the start and end of daylight saving time, dogs and cats that are used to waking up at a certain time are now being asked to wake up an hour earlier or an hour later.
 They are suddenly required to go potty at a different time than they usually would.
-Their meal times, the time they go for a walk and the time their owner leaves and comes home has all changed
+Their meal times, the time they go for a walk, and the time their owner leaves and comes home have all changed.

-The sudden change of daylight saving time can be confusing to dogs and cats, who are creatures of habit that feel most comfortable with a predictable routine
+The sudden change in daylight saving time can confuse dogs and cats, creatures of habit that feel most comfortable with a predictable routine.

 How to help cats and dogs adjust to daylight saving time